greco-project/pvcompare/docs/pv_feedin.rst

 ------------------
 1. SI
 ------------------
-The silicone module parameters are loaded from cec module database.
+The silicone module parameters are loaded from `cec module <https://github.com/NREL/SAM/tree/develop/deploy/libraries>`_ database.
 The module selected by default is the "Aleo_Solar_S59y280" module with a 17% efficiency.
 But any other module can be selected.

 The timeseries is calculating making usage of the `Modelchain  <https://pvlib-python.readthedocs.io/en/stable/modelchain.html>`_ functionality in `pvlib <https://pvlib-python.readthedocs.io/en/stable/index.html>`_.
-In order to make the results compareable for real world conditions the following methods are added to the `modelchain object <https://pvlib-python.readthedocs.io/en/stable/api.html#modelchain>`_ :
+In order to make the results compareable for real world conditions the following methods are selected from `modelchain object <https://pvlib-python.readthedocs.io/en/stable/api.html#modelchain>`_ :

 - aoi_model="ashrae"
 - spectral_model="first_solar"